bpg/terraform-provider-proxmox/docs/resources/virtual_environment_firewall_rules.md

 ## Attribute Reference

 - `rule`
     - `pos` - Position of the rule in the list.

-There are no attribute references available for this resource.